istio/istio.io/content/en/blog/2021/simple-vms-part-2/index.md

 #### sni

 This field is what the east-west gateway uses to forward traffic to the correct mesh application.
-It needs to match exactly as the listener is defined as shown in the `istioctl` command.
+It needs to match the listener of the mesh application shown in the `istioctl proxy-config listener` command above.

 #### alpnProtocols